[Editor’s note: “The Top 15 Stocks to Buy in 2020” is regularly updated to include the most relevant information available.]

 The story here is pretty simple.
 Shopping is pivoting online.
 As it does, physical storefronts are becoming increasingly irrelevant.
 Online websites are becoming more relevant.
 So, whereas every retailer needed a physical storefront back in 2005, every retailer needs a digital storefront (or website) today.

 Shopify builds those websites.
-And they do a better job of building those websites and giving retailers the tools they need to succeed, than anyone else out there.
+And they do a better job of building those websites and giving retailers the tools they need to succeed online, than anyone else out there.

 Consequently, Shopify is turning into the irreplaceable backbone of modern commerce.